The Festival of Live Digital Art (FOLDA) is produced by Spiderwebshow Performance.

 Examples of past work in the incubation stream can be found here.

 Not unlike the reaction caused by Bob Dylan strumming his fingers on electrified strings at Newport in 1965, SpiderWebShow (SWS) Performance challenges theatre makers to consider digital innovation even if it flies in the face of theatre defined as people gathered together in a room.
 The recent collective pivot to online technologies during the COVID-19 pandemic illustrates a readiness to embrace digital tools.
-But innovation jars some and thrills others, as demonstrated by resistance to digital platforms by some in the cultural sector.

 More info and past projects can be found here.